 - Your dog remembers broader patterns.
 He knows that you’re about to leave when you grab your shoes and his leash, but he doesn’t think about the exact path you took.

-Dogs also have poor short-term recollection.
-Yelling at your puppy for something he did twenty minutes ago won’t do either of you any good.
+Dogs also seem to have poor short-term recollection.
+Yelling at your puppy for something he did twenty minutes ago likely won’t do either of you any good.

 How does my dog learn?

 We know that our dogs have different senses than us and form associations rather than episodic memories.
 How do they process new information?
 The most common learning theories in dog training are operant conditioning, classical conditioning, and social influence.
 Canines can also experience single-event learning.
 You can set your dog up for training success by creating an optimal level of stress, considering his emotions, and providing opportunities to make his own decisions.